jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

   (a) prescribing purposes in respect of which areas used for those purposes are or are not required to be licensed as Customs controlled areas; and prescribing circumstances in respect of which areas used in any or all of those circumstances are—
     (i) exempted from the requirement to be licensed as a Customs controlled area (whether or not the exemption is on terms and conditions set by the chief executive):
     (ii) required to be licensed as a Customs controlled area:
-  (b) prescribing the form and content of, and the procedure to be followed in making, an application for an area to be licensed as a Customs controlled area:
-  (ba) prescribing the form and content of, and the procedure to be followed in making, an application for an area to be licensed as a CASE:
+  (b)
+  (ba)
   (c) prescribing the circumstances in which and the period or periods of time for which no charges shall be made by the licensee of a Customs controlled area for the reception or storage of imported goods:
   (d) prescribing the content of the notice required to be given to the Customs by the person in charge of a craft under section 21, and prescribing the period of advance notice required to be given for the purposes of that section:
+  (da) prescribing the deadline before which inward cargo reports must (under section 21A(2)) be given to the Customs under this Act:
+  (db) prescribing the deadline before which outward cargo reports must (under section 37A(2)) be given to the Customs under this Act:
-  (e) prescribing the time within which inward reports must be delivered under this Act:
+  (e) prescribing the time within which inward reports must (under section 26(2)(a)) be delivered under this Act:
   (f) prescribing the persons or classes of persons who are exempted from the requirements of sections 28, 29, 30, and 32:
   (g) prescribing the craft or classes of craft that are exempt from the application of section 33 or section 37:
-  (ga) prescribing the time within which outward reports required by section 34 must be delivered to the Customs:
+  (ga) prescribing the time within which advance notices of departure required by section 34 must be delivered to the Customs:
   (gb) prescribing, for the purposes of paragraph (e) of the definition of person concerned in the movement of goods, persons, or craft in section 38A, persons, or classes of persons, involved in the carriage, handling, or transportation of goods, or persons, or both, from New Zealand to a point outside New Zealand, or from a point outside New Zealand to New Zealand, for commercial purposes:
   (gc) prescribing the form and manner in which the Customs must be given access to information under section 38D or section 38E or both:
   (h) prescribing the time within which goods to which section 39(1) applies must be entered:
   (i) prescribing the time within which goods must be claimed for the purposes of section 39(4)(b):
   (j) prescribing the circumstances in which goods subject to the control of the Customs may be unloaded:
+  (ja) prescribing the deadline before which transhipment requests must (under section 48A(2)) be made to the Customs under this Act:
   (k) prescribing the time within which goods to which section 49(1) applies must be entered:
   (l) prescribing the method by which the chief executive shall notify the rates of exchange of foreign currency to New Zealand currency:
   (m) prescribing the time within which goods to which section 70 applies must be entered, the time within which excise duty owing must be paid, and the manner in which the volume of alcohol is to be specified on entry: